 The bass drum, on the other hand, is usually tuned low for a deeper and more powerful sound.
 We tune the bass drum this way because it’s a drum that is felt more than it is heard.
 Kind of like the upright or electric bass.

 Another thing to think about in tuning drums is dampening.
 Dampening is the process of reducing the amount of unwanted overtones and resonances in your drums.
-This can be done using dampening materials such as moon gels, foams, or even a towel.
+This can be done using dampening materials such as Moon Gels, Evans EQ Pods, foam, or even a towel.

 For my Jazz drum kit, I don’t use any dampening for my snare or toms unless I’m in the recording studio or sometimes when I produce my drum lesson videos.